Last updated on June 19th, 2025 at 08:29 am

 You can register in advance or when you book a campsite through the Florida State Parks reservation system, reserve.floridastateparks.org, or by phone, 800-326-3521.

-If you already have an account, you can log into your account at any time and go through the simple verification process.
-By registering in advance, you save time later.
+If you already have an account, log into your account and wade through the simple verification process.

 Can a resident reserve a campsite for someone else?

-No. Registered campers must produce identification upon arrival at the campground, and the ID must match the name on the reservation.
+No. Campers must produce a state ID, such as a drivers license, upon arrival at the state park, and the ID must match the name on the reservation.

 Non-compliance will result in being turned away at the gate, and violations may also lose their right to make future reservations.